cmcdonaldca/shopify.net/README.md

 ## Requirements

 * .NET 2.0 or greater
+	* the DotNet2.0 folder contains a Visual Studio 2010 solution
+	* the DotNet4.5 folder contains a solution created with Visual Studio 11 Beta Express for Web
-*  MVC3 to build and run the Sample App
+		*  MVC3 is required to build and run the Sample App in the DotNet4.5

-NOTE: Currently if you are using a version of .NET less that 4.5 you will have to create a project and add the Shopify classed to it manually.
-But you will have no major code changes to perform.

 ## Installation